1932 Facts, Fun Trivia and History

 The 5th Academy Awards unfolded on November 18, 1932, at the Fiesta Room of the Ambassador Hotel in Los Angeles.
 Lionel Barrymore served as the host.
 The movie eligibility period was August 1, 1931, to July 31, 1932.
 Grand Hotel won Best Picture but, interestingly, didn’t receive any other nominations, a feat unmatched in Oscar history.
 Walt Disney scored big with Flowers and Trees, the first-ever color cartoon, grabbing the first Academy Award for Animated Short Subject.
 Fredric March and Wallace Beery both won Best Actor, marking the only time in Oscar history that the category had co-winners.
 The ceremony also celebrated a milestone in technical advancements with the introduction of the Academy Award for Best Sound Recording.

-The word “gunk” is actually a genericized trademark name for a “degreasing solvent” dating from 1932.
+The word “gunk” is a genericized trademark name for a “degreasing solvent” dating from 1932.

 The University of Southern California (USC) was the first to print “property of” on their t-shirts in 1932.

-When the BBC World Service started broadcasting in 1932, it announced five times that “The programs will neither be very interesting nor very good.”
+When the BBC World Service started broadcasting in 1932, it announced five times, “The programs will neither be very interesting nor very good.”

 The Staple Remover was invented.